• Skip to primary navigation

 • Then, add 1.5 tablespoons of sugar into the flour and mix it well.

-• Pour ½ cup of hot boiling water into the flour mixture.
+• Pour ½ cup of warm/hot water into the flour mixture.
 Mix the flour with a spoon.
-(Be careful when pouring the hot water.)
+(If you use hot water, be careful when pouring the water.
 The dough is hot, keep mixing with a spoon until it is not too hot and you can use your hand to knead the dough.
-(If you still have a hard time handling the sticky dough, try to use 7 tablespoons of hot boiling water instead.)
+Besides, when you use hot boiling water, you may have a hard time handling the sticky dough, try to use 7 tablespoons of hot boiling water instead.)

 • The dough is a little bit sticky and don't worry about adding extra flour.
 (Remember to knead the dough while it’s still hot/warm.
 And, use the back of your fingers to knead the dough.
 Or, dip some oil on your hand or fingers when you knead the dough.)